 In the chapter resources, I’ve included a huge list of continuing education providers that are best for you to explore when seeking to gain CECs or further certifications.

 The downloadable document is called the Comprehensive Continuing Education Providers List.

 Upskilling your fitness knowledge

-If there’s one bit of advice that I can give you after my years in the fitness industry, it’s that you should always be trying to better yourself.
+If there’s one bit of advice, I can give you after my years in the fitness industry; you should always try to better yourself.

 And when I say that, I am talking about expanding your knowledge base.